JonathanRodriguesGermano/JonathanGermano/README.md

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>

-I'm a software engineer focused on full stack development, passionate about building scalable, modern, and well-architected solutions.
-I’ve worked on high-impact projects in Brazil, the UK, and the US, using technologies like TypeScript, React & React Native, Next.js, Node.js, Docker, AWS, Kafka, Kubernetes, PostgreSQL, microservices, and much more.
+I am a Full Stack Developer and CS Student currently optimizing public sector workflows.
+I build scalable solutions using TypeScript, React, Next.js, Node.js, and PostgreSQL, while driving operational efficiency through interactive dashboards and Power Automate workflows.

-I wrote my first lines of code at age 11, when I wanted to create a private server for a game I loved at the time.
-After a lot of research, I finally got it online — and the feeling was magical.
-I realized I could customize anything just by writing code.
-That moment changed everything for me: I knew I wanted to become a developer.
+I wrote my first lines of code at age 17 with a simple goal: to create a page as a birthday gift for someone special.
+After hours of research and trial and error, seeing that finished page was magical.
+That unique moment.
+I realized that, with code, I had the power to build anything I could imagine.
+And that's when I understood: I wanted to be a developer.

 Since then, I’ve remained deeply passionate about programming and constantly strive to learn more and become a better professional every day.